grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 Throughout, it is possible that many isolates might be taken from a single sample, or perhaps none at all.
 Similarly, an isolate might be sequenced multiple times.
 Some projects have opted not to isolate any bacteria from their samples at all, opting instead for a pure metagenomics approach.
-Whatever the structure of your data, submission to WP6 is best undertaken in parallel series of steps, with checkpoints with the data curators along the way to catch errors quickly and assess/add new terms or fields as needed.
+Whatever the structure of your data, submission to WP6 is best undertaken in a series of steps, with checkpoints with the data curators along the way to catch errors quickly and assess/add new terms or fields as needed.

 ## Checklist